Azynokel/empiris-benchmark-test/README.md

 ## Features

-- Application & Microbenchmark Support: We support tsbs, inch and go microbenchmarks
+- Continuous Application Benchmarks with inch and tsbs
+- Continuous Micro Benchmarks with Go and randomized multiple interleaved trials (RMIT)
+- Run Benchmarks in your Cloud
 - Designed to be extended
-- Run Benchmarks in your Cloud
+- Visualization and Analysis via [empiris.pages.dev](https://empiris.pages,dev) but also open for your own analysis

 ## Get Started